ADVISORY USA-COURT/BARRETT

-WASHINGTON, D.C., USA - Senators begin questioning Supreme Court nominee Amy Coney Barrett in her testimony before U.S. Senate Judiciary Committee.
+WASHINGTON DC - Senators question Supreme Court nominee Amy Coney Barrett in her testimony before U.S. Senate Judiciary Committee.

 Restrictions: